 If you’re going to a store that carries other things besides groceries, this will save you time and money by purchasing those items along with your groceries.

 You can also purchase these non-grocery items and your grocery items at the same store.

 Writing out a grocery list that will make large portions is a good way to save money on groceries.

-If you are able to take half of a meal and freeze it for another meal, you are basically stretching or doubling your food dollars.
+If you can take half of a meal and freeze it for another meal, you stretch or double your food dollars.